Brass, Alto Brass Tiffany Johns Brass, Alto Brass Tiffany Johns

 This instrument has a gorgeous low flugelhorn sound that matches my Couesnon flugelhorn very well.
 In my opinion the sound is so purely flugelhorn that if someone heard an audio sample without knowing what instrument was playing, I’m guessing most brass players would immediately guess a 4-valve flugelhorn or maybe some other kind of flugelhorn.
 It does have a subtle hint of euphonium to the sound as well.

-This alto flugelhorn plays just as well as my fabulous pre-WWI Couesnon flugelhorn, and in terms of pure objective ease of play it may be the best bell-front valved brass instrument in alto F that I’ve tried yet.
-It’s wonderful and addicting to play, and the sound is creamy smooth.
+This alto flugelhorn plays just as well as my fabulous pre-WWI Couesnon flugelhorn, and is much easier to play than most other bell-front alto brass instruments that I’ve owned and played.
+It’s wonderful, and the sound is creamy smooth.

-Sadly, I don’t still own my DEG 1220 alto cornet to directly compare the two, but this alto flugelhorn sounds VERY different than the DEG ever did.
-It has that velvety flugelhorn darkness that the alto cornet just didn’t have, much more like the Dynasty III alto bugle in G (which is essentially an extra-large G flugelhorn).
+I have owned an alto trumpet, alto cornet, alto flugelhorn, and 2 alto bugles, but sadly none at the same time (so no back-to-back demos).
+But this alto flugelhorn sounded VERY different than the alto cornet did.
+It had that velvety flugelhorn darkness that the alto cornet just didn’t have, much more like the Dynasty III alto bugle in G (which is essentially an extra-large G flugelhorn).

-Here’s a quick back-to-back comparison I did of the flugel and alto flugel.
+Here’s a quick back-to-back comparison I did of my Couesnon flugelhorn and the Elkhart (Couesnon) alto flugelhorn.
 Hopefully, despite the phone microphone, you can hear the subtleties in each instrument’s sound.

 Lastly, here are some photos of other types of alto flugelhorn out there.
 Most are in E-flat, which makes sense as the even rarer soprano flugelhorn is also in E-flat.